sagemath/sagewiki_to_gh-2022-10-10/days4/projects.md

  * Yi Qiang:
   * Improve overhead of running jobs with DSage
   * Completely convert to GNUTLS (use gnutls tools to generate certificates, etc.)
   * Improve web interface to dsage with Alex and Dorian
   * Finish implementing gmp-ecm wrapper
   * Help out with porting the notebook server to twisted
   * Implement parallel running of doctests
   * Fix doctest thread issue for DSage
+  * Make the Dashboard widget more fun to look at and more usable
  * Mike Hansen: '''Symmetric functions'''.
 Implement the algebra of symmetric functions using SYMMETRICA for backend calculations.
  * Mike Hansen, Yi Qiang(?): '''Bootable (Cluster) CD for SAGE/DSAGE'''.
 Using BCCD ( http://bccd.cs.uni.edu/ ) as a base, create a bootable CD to allow one to easily turn in unused lab into DSAGE cluster.